Programs by Language: Japanese + Dialogue of Civilizations

 Term: Summer II

-Courses: CLTR 4944 Dialogue of Civilizations: Globalization, Humanities, and Cultural Studies
+- CLTR 4944 Dialogue of Civilizations: Globalization, Humanities, and Cultural Studies, NU Core humanities level 1

 The Dialogue program in Japan is an immersion course in language and culture.
-It will be held in two key cities, Tokyo and Kyoto, including visits to Hiroshima, Miyajima, Nara, Himeji, and Hakone.
+It will be held in two key cities, Tokyo and Kyoto, including visit to Nara, Hiroshima, Miyajima, Himeji, and Hakone.

-We will also visit Hakone, part of the Fuji-Hakone-Izu National Park.
-Students will enjoy a magnificent view of Mt.
-Fuji, that was selected as UNESCO’s World Heritage site in 2013, and relax in hot springs.
+We will also visit Hakone, part of the Fuji-Hakone-Izu National Park and relax in hot springs.